brigidar/galaxy_workflows/README.md

     NC_011353.1	275213	276349
     NC_011353.1	302573	314525

-### SNPDV Reads
+### SNPDV Reads (workflow 3)
+You will need a fasta and genbank file of the reference genome, fastq files for each query genome, and an exclusion dataset generated with workflows 2a or 2b.

 #### Reads-based Discovery

-For the selected reference you will need a fasta and an annotated genbank file.
-For the query genomes you will need reads (fastqsanger).
-The reads should be provided as a paired list if not downloaded from SRR.
+The reads should be provided as a paired list (autmatically generated by fastq_dump_Bioproject_paired).
 SNPs will be predicted by Bowtie2 mapping & Freebayes variant calling.
-If you are using MiSeq reads lower the coverage to 10 in the Freebayes options.
+If you are using MiSeq reads you might have to lower the coverage to 10 in the Freebayes options.
 ![coverage](https://github.com/brigidar/galaxy_workflows/blob/master/coverage_fb.png)

-#### Count predicted SNPs (optional)
-This script can help to predict an outlier before validation.
-It will count the amount of variants predicted for each genome in the output list of workflow B.1.1.
-Outlier genomes can be removed from the analysis before proceeding to validation.
-Keeping outlier genomes can cause the loss of valid SNP locations due to lack of matching sequences (no hits).

-#### SNP Validation reads
+#### SNP filtering and annotating
-A reference genome (fasta & genbank) is required as well as the excluded regions and predicted SNP list.
 SNPs are compared to excluded regions for filtering.
 Remaining SNPs are combined into a single table and no hits and positions with ambigous nucleotides are removed (optional).
 The output is a filtered table and a multifasta with the curated SNPs for each query genome.

-### SNPDV Assembly
+### SNPDV Assembly (workflow 4)
+You will need a fasta and genbank file of the reference genome, fasta files for each query genome, and an exclusion dataset generated with workflows 2a or 2b.

-#### Contig-based Discovery (workflow C.2.1)
+#### Contig-based Discovery
-If no reads are available for query genomes, SNP discovery is based on NUCmer with delta-filter and show-snps.
-Provide a list of query genomes (fasta files) to predict SNPs against reference genome (fasta file).
+SNP discovery is based on NUCmer with delta-filter and show-snps.

-#### SNP Validation contigs (workflow C.2.2)
+#### SNP Exclusion and Filtering contigs
-You will need a fasta and genbank file of the reference, the excluded regions (prepared according to reference genome format), and the predicted SNPs for the query genomes.
-You will need the assemblies of the query genomes as separate fasta files and multifasta.
-The multifasta file can be generated in Galaxy with the concatenate fasta tool.
-If you have both read and contig-based SNP discovery outputs you can combine them at this step to get all the SNPs in one single merged table.
-If your computational settings allow it the verification step can be threaded.
+The workflow is by default threaded.
 Number of threads will dependon on number of SNPs (nb of threads = 30% of predicted SNPs or max amount of available threads).
-To change to a threaded version open the workflow and modify the SNP verify block by selecting threaded.
+To change to a non-threaded version open the workflow and modify the SNP verify block.
 ![change to threaded](https://github.com/brigidar/galaxy_workflows/blob/master/threaded.png)

-The output is a filtered table and a multifasta with the curated SNPs for each query genome.
+The output is a filtered table and a multifasta with the curated SNPs for each query genome, as well as a count of SNPs per genome.